netgen-layouts/layouts-docs/cookbook/custom_value_types.rst

 * Loading of your domain object from the CMS by its ID by using a value loader
 * Handling the domain objects provided by your custom query types by using a value converter
-* Generating the URL to the domain object by using a value URL builder
+* Generating the URL to the domain object by using a value URL generator

 Registering a new value type
 ----------------------------